Reggie Sanders: Five teams in five years (1999–2003)

-With San Francisco in 2002, he played 140 games and batted .250 while hitting 23 home runs with 18 stolen bases.
-He played in each of the 16 postseason games for the Giants in that year, which included the 2002 World Series.
-He hit a home run in both Game 1 and Game 2 of the series, but the Giants lost the series in seven games; Sanders had seven RBIs in the postseason, albeit with all but one being in the World Series.
-With Pittsburgh in 2003, he batted .285 while having 31 home runs and 15 stolen bases.
-On August 20, 2003, Sanders became the fortieth player in MLB history to hit two home runs in an inning, doing so against the St. Louis Cardinals in the top of the 5th inning.
-He was only the third Pirates player to accomplish the feat.
-Sanders' first home run of the inning came as the third in a back-to-back-to-back string for the Pirates; the second was a grand slam.
+Last years (2004–2007)

 With St. Louis in 2004, he played in 135 games and batted .260 while hitting for 22 home runs with 21 stolen bases.
 He played in all but one of the postseason games during the trip to the World Series, which saw him have eight total hits with one RBI and go hitless in the World Series, which ended in a sweep for Boston.
 He returned to the Cards for 2005, which saw him bat .271 in just 93 games with 21 home runs and 14 stolen bases.
 Sanders had a breakout of sorts during the 2005 National League Division Series against the San Diego Padres.
 In a three-game sweep of the Padres, Sanders had ten runs batted in (with six coming in Game 1) a new record for a division series.
 In Game 1 of the 2005 NLCS, Sanders hit a two-run home run to give the Cardinals a two-run lead, making it his seventh career postseason home run.
 Sanders went cold from that game on however, having just two total hits after Game 1 as the Cardinals would lose the series in six games, giving the Houston Astros their first NL pennant and trip to the World Series.